 “Gaining this capability means we no longer have to log into each server and edit the sudoers file, keep track of the changes, and then remember to undo the access after the duration expires,” he added.
 “This probably saves us about 30 minutes per system every time we need to make such a change—and usually we need to do this for anywhere from 6-30 systems.
 All that time adds up.”

-"With [Identity & Access Manager (BoKS)], we were able to automate tedious administration processes and enforce stronger security controls across our Linux environment."
+"With [Core Privileged Access Manager (BoKS)], we were able to automate tedious administration processes and enforce stronger security controls across our Linux environment."

 – IT Director, Leading National Healthcare System

 See Core Privileged Access Manager (BoKS) in Action